Akshayashreey/FLAVOURBITES/README.md

 - **Community Contributions**: Users can contribute their own recipes and engage with the community.
 - **Azure Integration**: Leveraging Azure services to enhance performance, monitoring, and user engagement.

+## Get Started

+1. Clone the repository.
+2. Install dependencies (if any).
+3. Run the application locally.
+4. Explore the features and contribute to the project.